Healthcare in Israel: State of Israel

 Until the enactment of the National Health Insurance Law in 1995, the Israeli healthcare system was based on voluntary membership of Israeli citizens in one of the sick funds, or Kupot Holim, which were responsible for providing medical care to their members.
-There were initially six sick funds, though the number was reduced to four in the 1970s after two of them merged.
+There were initially six sick funds, although the number was reduced to four in the 1970s after two distinct mergers of the existing health funds.
 The sick funds operated independently but were subsidized by the government.
 The largest one was Clalit Health Services, which was owned by the Histadrut labor federation.
 In the mid-1980s it was estimated that about 70% of the population was insured by Clalit.
 There were a number of government-owned hospitals; in 1987 the government ran 11 general hospitals, 10 psychiatric hospitals, and 8 geriatric hospitals.
 Clalit owned several hospitals and ran clinics in virtually every city, town, village, and kibbutz.
 There were other organizations which maintained some of their own medical facilities and funded the hospitalization of their clients in government hospitals.
 For health insurance, people had to pay premiums which varied according to income.
 Finally, there were some private doctors and very few private hospitals, and some highly expensive health plans covered private healthcare.
 The level of health coverage provided varied among the sick funds.
 Furthermore, Clalit was the only one not to restrict entry to new members based on age, pre-existing conditions, or other factors, although membership in the Histadrut labor union or being a dependent of a member was a pre-condition for membership with Clalit.
 This meant that people who did not (or could not) have such an affiliation with the Histadrut and were unable to join another sick fund lacked health insurance coverage.
 Nevertheless, by the early 1990s approximately 95% of the population was insured by the four funds.

 In 1973, a law was enacted which legally obligated all employers to participate in the medical insurance of their employees by means of a direct payment to their employees' insurance plans.
-The duty of participation was eventually changed and diminished in 1991.
+The duty of participation was modified in 1991.